GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 Movie Parameters
 ++++++++++++++++

-The key idea in :gmt-module:`movie` is for the user to write the main script that makes the idea of the animation and it is used for all frames.
-To introduce variations in the frames (otherwise, the movie would be incredibly boring), we must use variables parameters that will automatically be updated as different frames are built.
-Several parameters are automatically assigned (via the movie module) and can be used when composing the main script.
+The movie parameters are key to make animations.
+They are automatically assigned by different movie arguments (see tables below).

-- There are two sets of parameters:
+There are two sets of parameters:

   - Variable
   - Constant

+..
+The key idea in :gmt-module:`movie` is for the user to write the main script that makes the idea of the animation and it is used for all frames.

+**Variable parameters**:

-**Variable parameters**: Whose values change with the frame number.
+- These values change with the frame number.
+- We must use them in the *main script* to introduce variations in the frames (otherwise, the movie would be incredibly boring).

  ============== ============================================= ===============
   Parameter                  Purpose or contents               Set by Movie